slatedocs/slate/source/index.html.md

 `GET <URI>/gb`

-Returns the object from the specified URI in GenBakn format.
+Returns the object from the specified URI in GenBank format.

 ```javascript
 const fetch = require("node-fetch");